onfido/onfido-sdk-ui/README.md

   ```
   ##### Custom lanugages

   The SDK can also be displayed in a custom language for locales that Onfido does not currently support.
-To implement this pass an object containing the following keys:
+To implement this, pass an object containing the following keys:

   | Key | Description | Notes |
   | ---- | ---------- | ----- |